-To determine shutter style, look at old photos.
+Look at old photos.
 If you don’t have any, look around your neighborhood for similar houses and see the kind they have.
 You can usually tell if the shutters are original.
-Keep in mind that your house may have been built in 1800 and the shutters replaced in 1900 with a shutter style popular at that time.
-Shutter style and hardware are also regional.
-You can contact your local Preservation Commission if you have one although I doubt if any of them could provide any help.
+Keep in mind that your house may have been built in 1800 and the shutters replaced in 1900 with a style popular at that time.
+Shutter styles and hardware are also regional to your part of the country.
+You can contact your local historical society, though I doubt if any of them could provide any help.
 Try them anyway; if not, call a Preservation Architect and ask for a recommendation.
-Your State Historic Preservation Office will have a listing of qualified Preservation Architects and consultants.
+Your State Historic Preservation Office will have a listing.

 At the end of the 18th century louvered shutters began to gain in popularity.
 Up to the Civil War, homes had raised paneled shutters on the first floor for privacy and security, but did not have any shutters on the 2nd floor.
 Louvered shutters were often added to the 2nd floor as a later addition.